-Pain at the back of the heel could be caused by Achilles tendonitis, an inflammation of the tendon that stretches from the heel bone to the calf.
-If caught early, Achilles tendonitis pain may be eased by rest, icing, and footwear changes.
-However, repeated trauma may partially or completely tear the tendon, requiring surgical repair.
+Pain at the back of the heel could be caused by Achilles tendinitis, an inflammation of the Achilles tendon that stretches from the heel bone to the calf.
+If caught early, Achilles tendinitis pain may be eased by rest, icing, and footwear changes.
+However, repeated trauma may partially or completely tear the tendon, requiring surgery.

 Gout is an inflammation caused by a buildup of uric acid in the body.
 If your body produces too much uric acid or your kidneys don’t process it, the acid collects into sharp, painful crystals that become lodged in your joints.
 Joints with gout may be warm or tender to the touch, can appear red and swollen, and cause debilitating pain.
 Treatment may include a removable boot to take pressure off the foot, dietary changes, and prescription medications that lower uric acid levels.

-Hammertoes—toes that curve downward or are permanently bent like claws—can lead to a number of problems even if they do not cause pain.
-At first, a hammertoe may be an inconvenience, rubbing against the tops of your shoes and causing blisters.
+Hammer toes—toes that curve downward or are permanently bent and appear like claw toes—is a common foot deformity that can lead to a number of problems even if it does not cause pain.
+At first, a hammer toe may be an inconvenience, rubbing against the tops of your shoes and causing blisters.
 As the tendon on the bottom of the toe tightens, you may be completely unable to straighten the toe, causing calluses, tripping, or balance problems.
 Depending on the severity of the condition, you may need orthotics to reshape the toe or surgery to release the tendon.

 Bone spurs, trauma, stress fractures, and foot deformities can all cause painful swelling in the toes and ankle joints.
 Once we determine the cause of the pain, we can get to work relieving the symptoms and restoring your mobility.
-This may include conservative treatments such as orthotics and icing the foot or regenerative stem cell injections to promote healing
+This may include conservative, nonsurgical treatments such as orthotics and icing the foot or regenerative stem cell injections to promote healing.

 One of the most common causes of heel pain, plantar fasciitis is an inflammation of the band of tissue that runs along the bottom of the foot from your toes to your heel (plantar fascia).
 The condition can make it difficult or impossible for a patient to walk.
-With our treatment, we concentrate on relieving pain while allowing the plantar fascia to stretch.
-This may include injecting corticosteroids into the heel or shockwave therapy to boost circulation and stimulate the body’s natural healing process.
+Our treatment plan concentrates on relieving pain while allowing the plantar fascia to stretch.
+This may include corticosteroid injections into the heel or using shockwave therapy to boost circulation and stimulate the body’s natural healing process.